devStoyanov/FortiFlask/README.md

 * WSGI as web server to forward requests to web application

 # Technologies
-Python
-Flask
+* Flask
-Pydantic
+* Pydantic
-PostgreSQL
+* PostgreSQL
-Nginx
+* Nginx
-WSGI
+* WSGI
-Docker
+* Docker
-Docker Compose
+* Docker Compose

 # Installation

 Before running the app, ensure you have the following installed on your machine:

-Docker
+- Docker
-Docker Compose
+- Docker Compose

-Running the App
+* Running the App

-Clone this repository to your local machine
+- Clone this repository to your local machine

 The app is configured to work with .env. files, you should provide them by yourself.
 In FortiFlask folder create .env.prod and env.prod.db:

-.env.prod content:
+- .env.prod content:

 FLASK_APP=project/__init__.py
 FLASK_DEBUG=0